AI-CJ/Portfolio/HTML+CSS scratch.md

 Placeholder text is used to give people a hint about what kind of information to enter into an input.
   <input type="text" name="catphotourl" placeholder="cat photo URL">

+To prevent a user from submitting your form when required information is missing, you need to add the required attribute to an input element.